FGasper/perl-github-action-tips/README.md

             prove -wlvmb t

 ```
-Note the `prepare` statement to install any external dependencies; it may not be needed for your case.
+Note the `pkginstall` option to install any external dependencies; it may not be needed for your case.